ray16g/SMS-Spam-Detector/README.md

 ## Installation

-Initialize environment and activate (file will be different depending on OS)
+CD into the backend directory, initialize environment and activate (file will be different depending on OS)

 ```bash
 python -m venv myenv